Sergei Millian

 Sergei Millian (born Siarhei Kukuts; October 22, 1978) is a Belarusian-American businessman and former president of the Russian-American Chamber of Commerce.
 He has claimed association with Donald Trump and members of Trump's 2016 election campaign, and he was alleged to have been a source for the Steele dossier.
-Millian has denied being a source.
+Millian had denied being a source.

 In November 2021, after the indictment of Steele's primary subsource Igor Danchenko for allegedly lying to the FBI about the sources he used in compiling claims for the dossier, The Washington Post corrected and removed large portions of their previous articles that had identified Millian as a source.
+Danchenko was acquitted of all charges in October 2022.

 Life in America

 In 2001, Millian moved to the United States, and in May 2006, he formed the Russian-American Chamber of Commerce in Atlanta.

 In January 2016, Millian stated that the Russian-American Chamber of Commerce has about 200 businesses and most of them are in the United States.

 Millian has also worked as a translator and interpreter, including for clients such as the Russian Ministry of Foreign Affairs.
 He has claimed to have "high-level contacts in the Russian government" but denied that he was affiliated with Russian intelligence services.

 In 2007, Millian met Donald Trump and Jorge Pérez at a horse racing event in Miami, and he has claimed that Donald Trump then introduced him to Michael Cohen.
-Millian claims that he was subsequently contracted to market Trump Hollywood properties by a brokerage company hired by the Trump Organization and The Related Group.
-He also claimed to be the "exclusive broker" for Trump Organization properties in the former Soviet Union.
+Afterward, he reportedly signed a contract with the Trump Organization and The Related Group to market properties at Trump Hollywood via a brokerage company, Richard Bowers & Co.
+Millian also claimed to be the "exclusive broker" for Trump Organization properties in the former Soviet Union.
 Trump Hollywood has stated that they have no record of any signed agreement with Millian; Michael Cohen has also denied meeting Millian and said that Millian had no substantive relationship with Trump or his company.